newren/git-filter-repo/README.md

     such as `-M` or `-C` would break assumptions used in other places of filter-repo.

+  * Partial-repo filtering does not mesh well with filter-repo's "avoid mixing old and new history" design.  filter-repo has some capability in this area but it is undocumented, mostly untested, and may require multiple non-obvious flags to be set to make sane use of it.
+While there might be valid usecases for partial-repo filtering, the only ones I've run into in the wild are sidestepping filter-branch's insanely slow execution on commits that would not be changed by the filters in question anyway (which is largely irrelevant since filter-repo is multiple orders of magnitude faster), or to do operations better suited to git-rebase(1) and which rebase grew special options for years ago (e.g. the `--signoff` option).

 ### Comments on reversibility

 Some people are interested in reversibility of of a rewrite; e.g. rewrite